kjossul/kjossul.github.io/_posts/2025-03-06-cotd-analysis-part1.md

 **Observing 2024 (the red line), there's a clear, steady decline starting from late spring**.
 Since then, the main COTD size has consistently stayed below 2'500 players — barring special occasions.
 A similar drop can be found in the new players graph and, while the magnitude of this element alone can't cover the gap of the overall player count, it's a worrying correlation.
 Interestingly, the **reruns seem to have consistent size**, which could be partly explained by an increase in popularity of TM in North America, a large player base that doesn't have easy access to the main COTD due to timezone differences.
 Still, it's not a big win, considering that the big push from consoles release doesn't seem to have lasted long.

 I'll leave any subsequent deductions to the reader.
-I mean, you're the one not playing, so who better than your knows the answer?
+I mean, you're the one not playing, so who better than you knows the answer?

 ## Where is everyone?